zummozummo/bookstore/README.md

 # Bookstore

 This project implements a simple bookstore system with functionalities for managing books, users, and orders.
-Code is skaffolded in a way that it can be integrated with DB, logging, etc (written in a day)
+Code is skaffolded in a way that it can be integrated with DB, logging, etc.

 ## Table of Contents